 - Increment: is the list of items completed after the last software release

-The team will define those rules according to the organization values and expectations.
+The team will define those rules according to the organization’s values and expectations.
 Thus there isn’t a simple set of rules to follow.

 You can start right now to learn everything you need to know about Scrum from the official Scrum online guide.

 The Scrum methodology is based on the Agile Manifesto created in 2001.
-It is a project management process which primary aim is to make complex product development more effective.
+It is a project management process whose primary aim is to make complex product development more effective.

 This methodology that has mainly been used for software development can be applied to startup project management processes.
 The important aspect of Scrum is that there are not hierarchical structures or roles.

 - Business Strategy: Definition, Examples, And Case Studies